-Some fragments claim that Set was a vampire of immense power who handed down his doctrine to his direct descendants.
-A few tablets claim that Set was a spirit or half-spirit creature who took pity on Kindred who were on the verge of self-destruction.
+Some fragments claim that Set was a vampire of immense power who handed down his doctrine to his descendants.
+A few tablets claim that Set was a spirit or half-spirit creature who took pity on Kindred on the verge of self-destruction.
 Others link Setite treatises to various priests and adherents.
-But none have found compelling proof of any Kindred posing as Sutekh in the ancient world, nor any bloodline that goes back to such a figure.
-The covenant draws primarily from vampires who are initiated into the deeper mysteries, but it is also open to other long-lived beings like ghouls, high Wyrd changelings, and mummies.
+Several Kindred posed as Sutekh in the ancient world and claimed divinity, but there is no evidence that they were more than Kindred.
+No modern bloodline can trace itself back to such a figure, either.
+The covenant has survived by being taught by priests to hand-picked listeners.
+It has always appealed to vampires, who have been able to study and preserve its lore and tend to be its leaders.
+However, its deeper mysteries are also open to other long-lived beings like ghouls, high Wyrd changelings, and mummies.
 This diversity and openness are other reasons the covenant is so feared and misunderstood.

 Whether power stays in the same hands or changes hands frequently, Setites have fallen into these arrangements for thousands of years.
 Groups develop their own hierarchies and histories, which are not always acknowledged or respected elsewhere.
 (But any lore uncovered from other cults is saved, unless it is deemed heretical.)
 They tend to maintain ties through members who travel or via Priests, but they are free to ignore other Setites, if they wish.
-Groups can make alliances, which happens more frequently in restrictive societies or when cells or cults are being threatened by enemies.
+Groups can make alliances, which happens more frequently in restrictive societies or when members or cults are being threatened by enemies.
 Setites can also make war, if it comes to that.
-Destruction of other Followers of Set is a last resort but once the decision has been made, bloodbaths of striking ugliness have been the result - or the bodies haven’t been found at all.
+Destruction of other Followers of Set is a last resort but once the decision has been made, bloodbaths of striking ugliness have been the result.

 At the center of each Setite’s world is the self.
 This is true whether Set or another divine figure is invoked or not.
 What might begin with simple narcissism has a practical foundation.
 While everything else can be stripped away, your central self - a potent blend of psyche, soul, will, mind, memory, personality, and emotions - is the last thing you can lose.
 It is the repository of all you have endured and the wellspring of the best you can become.
 The self is the most sacred aspect a Setite knows or believes in when all other masks are torn away.
 They defend their selfhood as much as possible and are forbidden from altering one another’s memories or feelings without open permission.
 Discovering this kind of tampering is cause for bloody retribution, and if a member reveals the treachery, other Setites are expected to help avenge the insult.
 No stolen gem is as precious as the thoughts and desires in a Setite’s innermost temple.

-Despite this extreme valuing of the self, only a few Setites dare to claim perfection, and fewer still believe them.
+Despite this extreme valuing of the self, only a few Setites dare to claim perfection, and fewer still would believe them.
 Being a supernatural creature does not make you flawless.
 The point is not that members have little to learn, but that they have more time to improve what they are.
 A Setite who refuses to see their weaknesses is begging for abuse and death, and if they remain stubborn, they will deserve it.
 A cornerstone of the covenant is the recognition that things will inevitably change, so perfection cannot exist except perhaps in moments.
-When those moments are done, the search for a new focus will begin.
-Being immortal means you have more chances for perfect moments and the struggles leading up to them - no more, no less.
+Once those moments are done, the search for a new focus must begin.
+Being immortal means you have more chances for perfect moments and the struggles before and after them - no more, no less.

 Setites believe that those who live longer will not make it far by embracing self-hatred.
 Masochism and supposedly self-destructive acts can be fun pastimes, but lasting self-mutilation and suicide are anathema to the Setite way.
 Giving in to the Beast willingly can be an exhilarating change of pace, but giving up to the Beast is wrong.
 Wallowing in vices and madness not for kicks but out of despair or boredom shows failure, not triumph.
 One bad night is not the end of the world, but giving in to bleakness could very well be.
 Priests exist to keep the worst from happening, but members are supposed to monitor themselves and their motives.
 If they have to change everything about how they are living in order to keep living well, the covenant cannot look down on it.
 Titles can be reassigned, but a dead Setite cannot be saved.